-Since January 1, 2013, our closing stock price as reported on The NASDAQ Global Market has ranged from \$0.66 to \$10.96.
+Since January 1, 2013, our closing stock price as reported on The NASDAQ Global Market has ranged from \$0.42 to \$10.96.
 The trading price of our common stock is likely to continue to be volatile.
 The stock market, particularly in recent years, has experienced significant volatility particularly with respect to pharmaceutical and biotechnology stocks, and this trend may continue.

 The volatility of pharmaceutical and biotechnology stocks often does not relate to the operating performance of the companies represented by the stock.
 Our business and the market price of our common stock may be influenced by a large variety of factors, including:

-- our ability to develop and commercialize AFREZZA on our own in the United States; - our ability to find collaboration partners for the development and commercialization of AFREZZA in foreign jurisdictions; - the progress of the commercial launch of AFREZZA and other events or circumstances that we or others estimate will impact the future commercialization of AFREZZA; - our future estimates of AFREZZA sales, prescriptions or other operating metrics; - our ability to successful commercialize our Technosphere drug delivery platform;

-- the progress of preclinical and clinical studies of our product candidates and the post-approval studies of AFREZZA required by the FDA; - the results of preclinical and clinical studies of our product candidates; - general economic, political or stock market conditions; - legislative developments; - announcements by us, our collaborators, or our competitors concerning clinical study results, acquisitions, strategic alliances, technological innovations, newly approved commercial products, product discontinuations, or other developments; - · the availability of critical materials used in developing and manufacturing AFREZZA or other product candidates; - developments or disputes concerning our relationship with any of our current or future collaborators or third party manufacturers; - developments or disputes concerning our patents or proprietary rights; - the expense and time associated with, and the extent of our ultimate success in, securing regulatory approvals; - announcements by us concerning our financial condition or operating performance; - changes in securities analysts' estimates of our financial condition or operating performance; - general market conditions and fluctuations for emerging growth and pharmaceutical market sectors; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - · the status of any legal proceedings or regulatory matters against or involving us or any of our executive officers and directors; and - discussion of AFREZZA, our other product candidates, competitors' products, or our stock price by the financial and scientific press, the healthcare community and online investor communities such as chat rooms.
+- the progress of our recent commercial launch of Afrezza in the United States and other events or circumstances that we or others estimate will impact the future commercial success of Afrezza; - our ability to obtain marketing approval for Afrezza outside of the United States and to find collaboration partners for the commercialization of Afrezza in foreign jurisdictions; - · our future estimates of Afrezza sales, prescriptions or other operating metrics; - our ability to successful commercialize our Technosphere drug delivery platform; - the progress of preclinical and clinical studies of our product candidates and of post-approval studies of Afrezza required by the FDA; - the results of preclinical and clinical studies of our product candidates; - general economic, political or stock market conditions; - legislative developments; - announcements by us, our collaborators, or our competitors concerning clinical study results, acquisitions, strategic alliances, technological innovations, newly approved commercial products, product discontinuations, or other developments; - · the availability of critical materials used in developing and manufacturing Afrezza or other product candidates; - developments or disputes concerning our relationship with any of our current or future collaborators or third party manufacturers; - developments or disputes concerning our patents or proprietary rights; - the expense and time associated with, and the extent of our ultimate success in, securing regulatory approvals; - announcements by us concerning our financial condition or operating performance; - changes in securities analysts' estimates of our financial condition or operating performance; - general market conditions and fluctuations for emerging growth and pharmaceutical market sectors; - · sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - our ability, or the perception of investors of our ability, to continue to meet all applicable requirements for continued listing of our common stock on The NASDAO Stock Market, and the possible delisting of our common stock if we are unable to do so; - · the status of any legal proceedings or regulatory matters against or involving us or any of our executive officers and directors; and - discussion of Afrezza, our other product candidates, competitors' products, or our stock price by the financial and scientific press, the healthcare community and online investor communities such as chat rooms.
 In particular, it may be difficult to verify statements about us and our investigational products that appear on interactive websites that permit users to generate content anonymously or under a pseudonym and statements attributed to company officials may, in fact, have originated elsewhere.